The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Introduction

 Figure~\ref{fig:model} provides an overview of our framework, which comprises four modules: \textit{Harvest and Consumption}, \textit{Individual Punishment}, \textit{Social Learning}, and \textit{Group Decision}.
 In \textit{Harvest and Consumption}, agents choose their extraction effort and daily consumption.
 In \textit{Individual Punishment}, agents may monitor peers and punish misbehavior at a personal cost.
-Through \textit{Social Learning}, agents adopt strategies from peers with higher payoffs (``payoff-biased social learning''), shaping their harvesting, punishment, and normative beliefs.
+Through \textit{Social Learning}, agents adopt strategies from peers with higher payoffs (payoff-biased social learning), shaping their harvesting, punishment, and normative beliefs.
 This is the main evolutionary mechanism in our proposal, distinguishing our work from approaches where agents form opinions gradually through discourse.
-Finally, in the \textit{Group Decision} phase, agents form collective opinions about what constitutes group-beneficial norms.
+Finally, in \textit{Group Decision}, agents form collective opinions about what constitutes group-beneficial norms.
 Allowing agents to converse and reflect afterwards~\cite{piatti2024govsim} is one way to form collective opinions; however, we observed serious limitations in scaling to many agents due to the increased number of API calls.
 Our proposed voting mechanism for group norms is more cost-effective and scalable, requiring only two API calls per round: one to solicit opinions and another to vote on which to adopt.
+This strategy avoids multi-turn dialogue and reflection, reducing overhead relative to conversation-based norm formation.

-After carefully validating the simulation against existing human studies, we examine how group-beneficial norms evolve in agentic societies under a $2\times 2$ matrix of environmental and social initialisations: resource-rich vs.\ resource-scarce environments, and altruistic vs.\ selfish starting strategies.
+After carefully validating the framework design against existing human studies through the simulation, we examine how group-beneficial norms evolve in agentic societies under a $2\times 2$ matrix of environmental and social initialisations: resource-rich vs.\ resource-scarce environments, and altruistic vs.\ selfish starting strategies.
 By comparing outcomes across different LLMs, we identify systematic differences in their tendencies toward altruism and cooperation.
 Moreover, we show that punishment and social learning can evolve cooperative behaviors across different LLMs.
 We position this framework as a testbed for probing how various models develop strategies in mixed-motive settings, and for uncovering the underlying mechanisms that sustain collective welfare.